 Pain from the SIJ can be difficult to distinguish from pain in the hip, spine or a pinched nerve.
 Diagnosing sacroiliitis is typically accomplished by a combination of a good history and physical exam, along with a positive response from a diagnostic block of the SIJ.
 Diagnostic imaging (CT scan, x-ray, and MRI) can be helpful in diagnosing or ruling out sacroiliitis.

-Physical Therapy & Conservative Measures – Particular exercises can be useful to stabilize the joint, such as transversus abdominis muscle contractions.
+Physical Therapy – Particular exercises can be useful to stabilize the joint and strengthen the muscles surrounding it.

 Medication Management & Pharmacologic Therapy – In patients who do not have a correctable cause, pharmacotherapy may be used as an adjunct to treatment.
 Anti-inflammatory medications, (NSAIDs), and muscle relaxants may be of some benefit.